benngermin/epq/replit.md

 # Exam Practice Questions

 ## Overview
-This project is an AI-powered platform for insurance professional certification exam preparation.
-It provides adaptive learning experiences for certifications like CPCU and AIC, aiming to be a comprehensive and effective tool for exam success.
+This project is an advanced AI-powered platform designed for insurance professional certification exam preparation.
+It offers intelligent, adaptive learning experiences tailored to individual student needs, supporting multiple certification paths such as CPCU and AIC programs.
+The platform aims to provide a comprehensive and effective tool for certification exam success.

 ## User Preferences
 ### Communication Style